massimobonanni/ServerlessBlobManager/README.md

-# Manage Storwith Azure Functions
+# Manage Azure Storage with Azure Functions

 This repository contains examples of managing a storage account using a reactive approach using Event Grid and Azure Functions